A Biopsy Came With An Unexpected $2,170 'Cover Charge' For The Hospital

 He pointed to an initiative launched in 2018 that helps patients anticipate out-of-pocket expenses.
 The program targets the most common elective radiology and gastroenterology tests that often have high price tags for patients.

-Asked if Snitchler's ultrasound-guided needle biopsy will be included in the price transparency intiative, Olejarz replied, "Can't say at this point."
+Asked if Snitchler's ultrasound-guided needle biopsy will be included in the price transparency initiative, Olejarz replied, "Can't say at this point."

 In addition to the pilot program to inform patients of fees, Olejarz said, the hospital also plans to roll out an online cost-estimator tool.